We are very fortunate to have Dr Ken Cameron and Dr John Ward practicing in our clinic.

 The PRP layer is then collected into a syringe for injection.

-The area to be injected is first numbed with local anaesthetic, then the PRP is injected into the area of concern.
+The area to be injected is first numbed with local anesthetic, then the PRP is injected into the area of concern.

 After the injections, strenuous exercise is best avoided for 24 hours, as is excessive alcohol.